The Old European Story

-It came about that a little deserted building which had at one time been a pancake house, sat unoccupied, and needed to be reopened.
-Francie Parker was asked by her then husband Rick Pedersen and the other investors, to develop a name, a menu, and a décor, that would make this little business have a special life.
+It came about that a little deserted building which had at one time been a pancake house sat unoccupied and needed to be reopened.
+Francie Parker was asked by her then husband Rick Pedersen and the other investors to develop a name, a menu, and a décor that would give this little business a special life.

-In contemplation of how this business could have special meaning, the marvelous thinking, hard work and endurance which led our founding fathers, our great and great, great grandparents, to come to America to live their lives in a new country, served as reason to honor our American heritage in this little business.
-Our way of paying tribute first is to remember their struggle and dedication to new life, by serving the vary same recipes which they brought with them from “the old country.
+In contemplation of how this business could have special meaning, the marvelous thinking hard work and endurance which led our founding fathers, our great and great, great grandparents, to come to America to live their lives in a new country, served as reason to honor our American heritage in this little business.
+Our way of paying tribute first is to remember their struggle and dedication to new life by serving the very same recipes which they brought with them from “the old country."

-The idea of using our restaurant to tell their stories, and serve their favorite recipes, seemed a perfect tribute to their dedication to God, Family and Country, if indeed the food was prepared from scratch in much the same manner as they had done.
+The idea of using our restaurant to tell their stories and serve their favorite recipes seemed a perfect tribute to their dedication to God, Family and Country.
+Especially true if indeed the food was prepared from scratch in much the same manner as they had done.
 Twenty five years later, this tribute continues.

 “Gosc w Dom, Bag w Dom”

-Unique and special signature items which you had better try or miss out are; German Potato Pancakes, Danish Aebelskievers, Dutch Babies, Swedish Crepes, Cream of Tomato Basil Soup with homemade Sunflower Wheat Bread.
-Also for lunch you can get a real German Ruben on Dark Rye, or a Greek Chicken and Vegetable sandwich. with an array of homemade soups.
+Unique and special signature items which you must try are: German Potato Pancakes, Danish Aebelskievers, Dutch Babies, Swedish Crepes, Cream of Tomato Basil Soup with homemade Sunflower Wheat Bread.
+Also for lunch you can get a real German Ruben on Dark Rye, or a Greek Chicken and Vegetable sandwich with an array of homemade soups.

 In hopes of remembering…

-It has happened through the years, Francie and her daughters are the “original members” still involved in this small family business in Pullman.
-The Post Falls location is a partnership involving all of the above , which is managed by Melynnda a great granddaughter, and her husband Nate Thiessen.
-Everyone involved understands the rich heritage passed to us, appreciates it, and strives to carry on the traditions in the form of real food and great service.
+Francie, her daughters, granddaughters and great granddaughters are still involved in this small family business in Pullman and Post Falls.
+They are directly managed by great granddaughter Melynnda.
+Everyone involved understands the rich heritage, appreciates it and strives to carry on the traditions in the form of authentic scratch made food and old world service.